Shraneid/MonopolyProject/README.md

 MVC PATTERN :
 * Model for our players/cells/gameboard/dice
 * View with the command console
-* Controller with our Turn Manager, Action Manager, Monopoly Action classes
+* Controller with our Turn Manager, Action Manager

 * Dice class :
 ```cs